varigence/docs/bimlflex/reference-documentation/settings/RetainExistingMetadata.md

 Notes:

-* This setting is part of the *Model* settings category.
+* This setting is part of the ** settings category.
-* The default value for this setting is `All Other`.